tq-bit/qache/docs/index.md

 - [x] Add a 'strict' mode in which types of entries are validated
 - [x] Make it possible to create a manual validation schema
 - [x] Add a more complex validation algorithm
+- [x] Add logic to prevent automatic cache updates, if not necessary
 - [ ] Remove the necessity to validate
 - [ ] Improve logging messages for when validation fails (requires complex validation logic)